-$1.2\,\mathrm{x}$ your compulsory contributions, if paid from after-tax salary, made over the financial year to fund your defined benefit.
+$1.2\,\mathrm{x}$ your compulsory contributions, if paid from after-tax salary made over the financial year to fund your defined benefit.

-Provided you meet certain conditions, the NTC is capped at the maximum concessional contributions limit when reporting to the ATO.
+Provided you meet certain conditions, the NTC is capped at the maximum concessional contributions limit when reporting to the ATO (except for Division 293 tax purposes, refer to Section 5).